python/cpython/Doc/reference/import.rst

 interfaces are referred to as :term:`importers <importer>` - they return themselves when they find that they can load the requested module.

-By default, Python comes with several default finders and importers.
+Python includes a number of default finders and importers.
 One knows how to locate frozen modules, and another knows how to locate built-in modules.
 A third default finder searches an :term:`import path` for modules.
 The :term:`import path` is a list of locations that may